kubestellar/kubestellar/docs/content/direct/core-chart.md

 ## Uninstalling the KubeStellar Core chart

-The chart can be uninsitalled using the command:
+The chart can be uninstalled using the command:

 ```shell
 helm uninstall ks-core